Deferred Corporate Tuition Assistance Program

 Some companies offer assistance with paying tuition for their employees.
 Check with your company to see if this would be an option for you to take courses and further your education.

 - Standard Corporate Tuition Assistance means your company will be paying Liberty University directly.
 See more about Standard Tuition Assistance.

 - Deferred Corporate Tuition Assistance (DCTA) means you will be paying the University directly, and then receive reimbursement from your employer.
 Only Online students are eligible for DCTA.

 1: Contact your company’s approver for tuition assistance to determine eligibility

 - If your company does not have an official policy, an official letter that includes a written statement on letterhead, wet signed by an authorized company representative, verifying the student is employed and eligible is acceptable.
 The statement must also include details of the tuition assistance program (reimbursement limits, what charges are eligible for reimbursement, reimbursement stipulations, etc.)

 - The company must cover 100% of the account balance for the standard deferred payment plan to be approved.
 If your company will cover less than 100% of your account balance, the Student Accounts Office will defer only what the company will pay and you will be responsible to pay the difference during the months leading up to the final deferred draft.
-Students in this situation will need to authorize a custom deferred payment plan to be approved.
+Students in this situation will need to set up a custom deferred payment plan to utilize DCTA.

 - Your company approver must use a wet signature